 - undergoing medical, psychological or psychiatric treatment;

-- live at a particular address or not to live at a particular address;
+- living at a particular address or not to live at a particular address;

 The Court has power to vary or discharge a bond.
-The application is made either by the probationer or the Minister for Correctional Services [see s 44].
+The application is made either by the probationer (the person subject to the bond) or the Minister for Correctional Services [see s 103].

-The Minister may also waive the obligations of probationers to comply with any conditions requiring supervision if the Minister for Correctional Services is satisfied that it is no longer necessary for there to be supervision and it is not in the best interest of the probationer to remain under supervision [see s 44(2)].
+The Minister may also waive the obligations of probationers to comply with any conditions requiring supervision if the Minister is satisfied that it is no longer necessary for there to be supervision and it is not in the best interest of the probationer to remain under supervision [see s 103(5)].

-When a person does not comply with a condition of a bond, then they can be enforcement proceedings lodged against them [see s 57].
+When a person does not comply with a condition of a bond, then there can be enforcement proceedings lodged against them [see s 113].
 Usually this occurs when someone commits a further offence, has not completed community service work or has not complied with supervision by a community corrections officer.

 When this occurs the Court can: